makotarifa/spring-boot-3-template-java-21/README.md

 - `app-runner`: the main Spring Boot application (the service implementation) How to build and run locally:

+Configuration: The project uses application.yml files (in each module's resources) instead of application.properties.

 1. Build the project:

 ```bash